SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 create its own distinct result in the superstate.
 Since this is different behavior than the original substate, this rule would be considered incorrect.

-If it were possible, EBC should learn a disjunctive conjunctive condition, with each disjunction being the superstate conditions tested by each substate rule that had previously created the substate WME that was repeatedly asserted.
+If it were possible, EBBS should learn a disjunctive conjunctive condition, with each disjunction being the superstate conditions tested by each substate rule that had previously created the substate WME that was repeatedly asserted.
 This is why this potential source of incorrect rules is called disjunctive context